ibm-cloud-docs/secrets-manager/vault-dedicated/vault-dedicated-apis.md

 Admin tokens provide root-level access to your Vault Dedicated cluster and are required for initial setup and administrative operations.

-Admin tokens should be treated as highly sensitive credentials.
+Treat admin tokens as highly sensitive credentials.
 Generate them only when needed for administrative tasks, and revoke them immediately after use.
-Tokens are valid for 1 hour.
 {: important}

 ### Generating an admin token in the UI